Whirlpool Washing Machine Maintenance Guide

 Step-by-Step DIY Guide

-Step 2: Clean the Door Seal / Gasket
+Step 2: Clean the detergent dispenser

-Step 4: Run a Tub-Cleaning Cycle
+Step 4: Run a washer cleaning cycle

-Step 5: Clean the Drain Pump Filter (Front-Load Models)
+Step 5: Clean the inlet hose screens

-Step 6: Inspect and Replace Water Hoses
+Step 6: Inspect the water supply and drain hoses

 When to Call a Pro